On minimal free resolutions of sub-permanents and other ideals arising in complexity theory: Abstract

 \section{Abstract}

-The minimal free resolution of the Jacobian ideals of the determinant polynomial were computed by Lascoux \cite{MR520233}, and it is an active area of research to understand the Jacobian ideals of the permanent, see e.g., \cite{MR1777172,MR2386244}.
-As a step in this direction we compute several new cases and completely determine the linear strands of the minimal free resolutions of the ideals generated by sub-permanents.

-Our motivation is to lay groundwork for the use of commutative algebra in algebraic complexity theory, building on the use of Hilbert functions in \cite{gupta4}.
+We compute the linear strand of the minimal free resolution of the ideal generated by $k\times k$ sub-permanents of an $n\times n$ generic matrix and of the ideal generated by square-free monomials of degree $k$.
+The latter calculation gives the full minimal free resolution by \cite{MR2371263}.
+Our motivation is to lay groundwork for the use of commutative algebra in algebraic complexity theory.
 We also compute several Hilbert functions relevant for complexity theory.